kaustubhk24/blog-portfolio/blog/2020-10-04-how-to-create-an-aws-ubuntu-instance-in-5-minutes.md

 How to Create an AWS Ubuntu Instance in 5 minutes?

-_Free tier eligible customers can get up to 30 GB of EBS General Purpose (SSD) or Magnetic storage.�[Learn more](https://aws.amazon.com/free/)�about free usage tier eligibility and usage restricti_s._
+_Free tier eligible customers can get up to 30 GB of EBS General Purpose (SSD) or Magnetic storage.
+[Learn more](https://aws.amazon.com/free/) about free usage tier eligibility and usage restricti_s._
 ![](https://www.kaustubh.codes/imgs/wp-content/uploads/2020/10/Screenshot-from-2020-10-04-22-18-16-1024x576.png)

 ## **Step 5 :**